1989chenguo/CloudComputingLabs/Lab2/README.md

 > For standardized testing, output in the order of `id`, `name`.

 Your server should check the data.
 In default case, the server should echo the data from the client.

-If the data format is error, send content error messge.
+If the data format is error, e.g., `id=1&name`, `id=1` or `id=1&foo=a`, send content error message.

 For **basic** version: